denisRajlic/ticketing/README.md

 ```

 - our common library will be written as TS and published as JS
+- in our tsconfig.json file we uncomment the line with declaration and outDir
 - when we update our package, we need to change the version number...there are 2 ways to do this
   - manually write it out in the package.json file
   - run following command which will do this for us automatically